tos-kamiya/agec/README.md

 det_clone.py reads a n-gram file, identifies the same n-grams, and outputs them as code clones to the standard output.

-usage: det_clone.py ngramfile
+usage: det_clone.py ngram_file > clone_index

-Here, 'ngramfile' is a n-gram file, which has been generated with gen_ngram.py.
+Here, 'ngram_file' is a n-gram file, which has been generated with gen_ngram.py.

 Each location in the result is shown in byte-code index.
 In order to convert locations to line numbers of source files, use tosl_clone.py.